OttCS/Portable-DnD/Races.md

 **Call to the Wave** You know the shape water cantrip.
 When you reach 3rd level, you can cast the create or destroy water spell as a 2nd-level spell once with this trait, and you regain the ability to cast it this way when you finish a long rest.
 Constitution is your spellcasting ability for these spells.

 # Gnomes
+Averaging a little over three feet tall, with even pointier ears than elves and very slight builds.
+Their energy and enthusiasm can be seem in anything they do, whether evil or benign.

+_Their reliance on creativity and ingenuity to solve problems have gotten many gnomes out of tricky situations in the past, and gnome cultures tend to foster this._

 **Racial Ability Scores** Intelligence

 **Size.** Small